ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Rejection rule
 ^^^^^^^^^^^^^^

-The following C-HTTP line rule redirects the call to the EPREJECT entry point none of the previous rules (RULE0005 to RULE0100) were satisfied by the call request.
+The following C-HTTP line rule redirects the call to the EPREJECT entry point if none of the previous rules (RULE0005 to RULE0100) were satisfied by the call request.

 |image45|
 *Rule detail definition to reject a call*